Larry Long (singer-songwriter): Early life and influences

+Career

-Larry Long's work is rooted in the troubadour tradition.
-Throughout his long career he has written and performed hundreds of ballads celebrating community builders and history makers.
-While still in his early 20s, Long wrote a song for farmers fighting a high voltage power line Pope County Blues and traveled with a tractorcade of family farmers to Washington, D.C. to demonstrate for fair prices.
+Long's work is rooted in the troubadour tradition.
+He has written and performed ballads celebrating community builders and history makers.
+While in his early 20s, Long wrote a song for farmers fighting a high voltage power line Pope County Blues and traveled with a tractorcade of family farmers to Washington, D.C. to demonstrate for fair prices.
 It was then he met Pete Seeger, who inspired him to organize the Mississippi River Revival, a decade-long campaign to clean up the Mississippi river.
-In 1989, he assembled the first hometown tribute to Woody Guthrie in Okemah, Oklahoma, which today has evolved into the annual Woody Guthrie Folk Festival with an array of established and upcoming artists.
+In 1989, he assembled the first hometown tribute to Woody Guthrie in Okemah, Oklahoma, which has evolved into the annual Woody Guthrie Folk Festival.
 In 2001 Long sang for Rosa Parks at the 45th anniversary of the Montgomery bus boycott.

-Now a Smithsonian Folkways recording artist, Long has sung at major concerts and festivals throughout the United States and world, including Awesome Africa Festival (South Africa), Winnipeg Folk Festival (Canada) and at the Hollywood Bowl with Kris Kristofferson.
-In May, 2009, he performed at Madison Square Garden with Joan Baez and others for Pete Seeger's 90th Birthday Celebration.
-PBS broadcast the concert nationally as part of its Great Performances series.
+A Smithsonian Folkways recording artist, Long has sung at Awesome Africa Festival (South Africa) and Winnipeg Folk Festival (Canada)].
+In May 2009, he performed at Madison Square Garden with Joan Baez and others for Pete Seeger's 90th Birthday Celebration.

 Elders' Wisdom, Children's Song

 In 1989, while working with communities in rural Alabama, Long created an intergenerational process called Elders' Wisdom, Children's Song.
-The program brings community elders into the classroom to share their life histories.
-Based on these stories, the children create songs and lyrical work that celebrate the diverse and often unsung history makers of their community.

-Long organized Community Celebration of Place, a non-profit organization committed to intergenerational and cross cultural community building.
-Through CCP Long has organized dozens of community-school collaborations in Minnesota and across the nation.
-In song books and CDs Long has recorded the stories and music that have flowed from these collaborations.
+The intergenerational program developed connects community elders with schoolchildren through oral history and music.
+In this program, elders visit classrooms to share their life stories and experiences.
+Students, with guidance from Long and their teachers, collaborate to turn these stories into original songs.
+The process concludes with a public event where students perform the songs and the community recognizes the elders' contributions.

+Since its inception, the program has recorded the life stories of more than 500 elders from 65 communities in 25 states.
+Participants have included individuals from a variety of cultural, economic, and geographic backgrounds.
+The stories and songs are archived in print, audio, and video formats.
+The program is designed to foster understanding and respect between generations.
+Students learn about the lives of elders in their community, while elders see their experiences shared with younger generations.
+The initiative has been implemented in schools and communities in several states, including Minnesota, Alabama, and South Dakota.
+Elders' Wisdom, Children's Song is supported by the nonprofit Community Celebration of Place, which works to document oral histories and promote community engagement through music and storytelling.
+The program continues to be used in new communities and schools around the United States.

 Awards

-Long has received numerous awards including the Bush Artist Fellowship (1995), the Pope John XXIII Award (2001, Viterbo University) and the Spirit of Crazy Horse Award (2002, Reclaiming Youth International).
-As a film producer, Longs work on the documentary Dodging Bullets—Stories from Survivors of Historical Trauma, has been awarded Best Documentary at the Minneapolis-St. Paul International Film Festival), the Bigfork International Film Festival, and the North Dakota Human Rights Film Festival awarded Dodging Bullets the Samuel Sprynczynatyk Storyteller Award: Best Documentary Feature.
+Long has received the Bush Artist Fellowship (1995), the Pope John XXIII Award (2001, Viterbo University) and the Spirit of Crazy Horse Award (2002, Reclaiming Youth International).
+As a film producer, Longs work on the documentary Dodging Bullets—Stories from Survivors of Historical Trauma, has been awarded Best Documentary at the Minneapolis-St. Paul International Film Festival, the Bigfork International Film Festival, and the North Dakota Human Rights Film Festival awarded Dodging Bullets the Samuel Sprynczynatyk Storyteller Award: Best Documentary Feature.